-J Nucl Med Technol 2013; 41:231-233 DOI: 10.2967/jnmt.113.121467
+J Nucl Med Technol 2013; 41:1-3 DOI: 10.2967/jnmt.113.121467

-Standard operating procedures (SOPs) are everywhere and are especially important in nuclear medicine.
+Landard operating procedures (SOPs) are everywhere and are especially important in nuclear medicine.
 They are a set of detailed instructions that define and standardize procedures in clinical trials.
 Even without realizing it, you have used SOPs in clinical practice.
 However, they are particularly essential in helping sites follow protocol-specific parameters in clinical trials, which are often quite different from most clinical procedures.
 SOPs act as an effective catalyst to obtain usable results for the sponsor, often after years of work have been completed and millions of dollars have been spent.
-They have a large-scale effect, as they ensure reproducibility and consistency from site to site, thereby

-E-mail: rsajdak@lumc.edu Published online Jul.
-12, 2013. confirming the reliability of the data as a whole.
+They have a large-scale effect, as they ensure reproducibility and consistency from site to site, thereby confirming the reliability of the data as a whole.
 SOPs are a lot like protocols, but in the world of clinical trials, the word protocol is actually the entire layout of the research plan: a document that describes the objectives, design, methodology, statistical considerations, and organization of a trial.